 Sergeant (Wireless Operator / Air Gunner) with 240 Squadron, Royal Air Force Volunteer Reserve, service no. 1176410.

-Buried at St Magnus's Churchyard, Hamnavoe, Yell, Shetland. |
+Buried at St Magnus's churchyard, Hamnavoe, Yell, Shetland. |

 Albert Roland Breakspear (known as Roland and recorded as 'R Breakspear' on the St Matthew's memorial) was a member of the 1st Oxford Boys’ Brigade Company which was based at St Matthew's Church in Grandpont.
 Before joining the Royal Air Force he trained as a wireless operator with the General Post Office, and during the war he served on flying-boats in Coastal Command, based in Lough Erne, County Fermanagh, Northern Ireland.
 It was on a mission in 1942 that his flying-boat crashed in the Shetlands and Roland and six of his crew mates were killed.